Mazid2003/Dashboards-using-PowerBI/README.md

 Feel free to submit pull requests for improvements or new visualizations.

+and feel free to fork the repo, submit PRs, and give your feedback! 🔥💡

 **📜 License**

 This project is licensed under the MIT License.